timurrrr/86buttdrop/README.md

 1. Remove the bolts.
 1. Carefully put the seat back into the car, and roughly align it with the holes on the floor.
 1. Raise the seat all the way up.
-1. For the 80 mm and 100 mm "legroom" kits, put two unused wrenches in between the floor and and the back end of the floor bracket -- this will make it much easier to put the rear bolts in!
+1. For the 80 mm and 100 mm "legroom" kits, put 15-16 mm deep sockets between the floor and and the back end of the floor bracket -- this will make it much easier to put the rear bolts in!
+If needed, try other socket sizes.
 1. Using M10 flange bolts (not the OEM bolts!), attach the kit to the floor.
    * Make sure you don't cross-thread anything!
    * Don't fully thread the bolts yet.
 Only use finger-level of torque on them.